Sapphirine/flightroute/README.md

 To use this sorce code put all the files in the same folder (including the logo file)

-You will need to create also 4 folders.
+You will need to create also 4 folders:

 delay_raw
 fares_raw